 You Might Feel Like You Just Took A Bong Rip

 You may already be seeing things, but staying up too late can make you feel like a stoner in more ways than one.
 Sleep loss creates a drive for fatty food that mimics the pathways stimulated by marijuana.
-Sleep appears to suppress the brain’s natural production of certain endocannabinoids, the active ingredients in pot.
+Sleep appears to suppress the brain’s natural production of certain endocannabinoids, the active ingredients in weed.
 The increased activity of these particular endocannabinoids during periods of sleep loss could explain why exhausted people crave rich foods.
 But it doesn’t explain why they hate jam bands.

-Even if staying up makes you grin from ear to ear, it’s likely that you won’t find anything very funny.
 Deciding that something is or isn’t worth laughing at is a complicated neural process, and a tired brain just isn’t up to the task.
 Spend time developing a hearty fake laugh and deploy it whenever you think someone may have made a joke.

 Or Feel A Strange Sense Of Giddiness

-For many of us, sleep deprivation has one big, obvious consequence: we feel tired and grumpy.
+For many of us, sleep deprivation has one big, obvious consequence: We feel tired and grumpy.
 However, a lack of sleep can occasionally swing our mood to the other end of the spectrum, when a euphoric sense of silliness sets in.
 Interestingly, this is especially common among people with major depression.
 The underlying phenomenon isn’t entirely understood, but doctors have found some success using sleep deprivation to treat depression.

 You’ll Have To Rely On Your GPS